-3.4.1 The development of these skill bases will be delivered through a wide range of professional, academic and in-business approaches.
-These requirements will have a major impact on NMCAs.
+- 3.4.1 The development of these skill bases will be delivered through a wide range of professional, academic and in-business approaches, as recognition grows of the need for a managed process of skills development and capacity-building. - 3.4.2 The skills requirements noted above will have a major impact on NMCAs.
 The adoption of data-driven rather than cartographically-driven geospatial content will see a fundamental shift in the skills base and costs.
-Leading NMCAs are already finding that their data management staff base is more costly than that of their cartographic and data collection units, hence, much of the re-skilling will need to happen with capable in-house staff.
+Leading NMCAs are already finding that their data management staff are more costly to employ than that of their cartographic and data collection units, hence, much of the reskilling will need to happen with capable in-house staff.
+For those countries with less-developed NMCAs, there is an opportunity to educate and seek the skill sets needed to accomplish the goals and objectives of the geospatial organization.

-- 3.4.2 The content of academic studies of geographic information (GI) will also need to evolve to attract and develop students with the necessary skills.
-Courses will need to be increasingly interdisciplinary, drawing on methods and best practice from traditional GI, computer science, design and the related social sciences. - 3.4.3 Many of the most critical issues where geospatial data can assist are found in less developed nations.
-There will be a potential major role for NGOs and development agencies in ensuring that the skill base is developed globally.
-Without this, there is a risk of a 'brain-drain' as the limited pool of talented individuals will be drawn to the private sector opportunities in higher-wealth economies.
+3.4.3 The content of academic studies of geographic information (GI) will also need to evolve to attract and develop students with the necessary skills.
+Courses will need to be increasingly interdisciplinary, drawing on methods and best practice from traditional GI, computer science, design and the related social sciences.